-No size limitations or thresholds exist.
+No size limitations or thresholds exist except that the loan must be collateralized to the satisfaction of the lending Reserve Bank.
 Reserve Banks use judgment to decide when, if at all, a loan request is large enough to warrant asking questions at the time of the request or after the fact.

 What procedures should a depository institution follow to borrow from the discount window?

 A depository institution should contact its Reserve Bank using the toll free number listed below: